Multisport Training At The Top! AI and You? It's Not As Simple As You Think

 Emphasis on progression blocks and load management within each discipline and overall

-Modular planning by discipline ensures non asymmetric training results
+Modular planning by discipline ensures non-asymmetric training results

 Comprehensive instruction, video demonstrations, swim and run channels and very large endurance sport resource library including nutrition and hydration